 While the interest in Financial Agreements and/or Prenuptial Agreements is on the rise, some couples enquiries about the agreements ultimately end at the enquiry stage given the seemingly “clinical” legal nature of the agreements – that is, the strict legal requirements solicitors must ensure have been met before an agreement has been entered into and the costs associated with doing so.

-To Prenup or Not?
+To prenup or not?

 So, the question is whether you should consider a Financial or Prenuptial Agreement.
 While family lawyers, who time and time again watch many of their clients experience the stress and costs of litigation in a family law context post-separation, are often big advocates of Financial Agreements, perhaps the biggest advocates of Financial or Prenuptial Agreements are those people have experienced family law litigation firsthand – and wish that there was some way the litigation could have been avoided.